 In the example above, users that are assigned to the “anthropic-claudeai-9c9b0ada-owner” group in the IdP would get the owner role while users with the “anthropic-claudeai-9c9b0ada-user” role would get the user role.
 If a user is not assigned any of the pre-defined groups, they would not receive access to the claude.ai organization.

-Please note: the group names displayed here are just an example and your organization will have different names.
+Note: The group names displayed here are just examples; your organization will have different names.

 Seen state